swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-13-deploy-and-access-the-model-on-kubernetes-with-mlem.md

     export GCP_CLUSTER_NAME=<my cluster name>
     ```

     Export the cluster zone as an environment variable.
-Replace `<my cluster zone>`
-    with your own zone (ex: `europe-west6-a` for Switzerland Zurich).
+You can view the available
+    zones at
+    [Regions and zones](https://cloud.google.com/compute/docs/regions-zones#available).
     You should ideally select a location close to where most of the expected traffic
     will come from.
-You can view the available zones at
-    [Regions and zones](https://cloud.google.com/compute/docs/regions-zones#available).
+Replace `<my cluster zone>` with your own zone (ex:
+    `europe-west6-a` for Switzerland Zurich).

-    You can view the available types of machine with the
+    You can also view the available types of machine with the
     `gcloud compute machine-types list` command.

     ```sh title="Execute the following command(s) in a terminal"